 Over 100 reports on archaeological investigations undertaken by the Delaware Department of Transportation have been published to date.
-Do a “title begins with” search in DELCAT under “deldot archaeology series” to get a complete listing of titles in this series held by the University of Delaware Library.
+In DELCAT Discovery search ti: “deldot archaeology series” to get a complete listing of titles in this series held by the University of Delaware Library.

 Historic American Buildings Survey (Microfilm no. 3464)